TsvikiHirsh/neutron_event_analyzer/README.md

 - If pixels, photons, and events are loaded: performs 3-tier association (pixels → photons → events)
 - If only pixels and photons are loaded: performs 2-tier association (pixels → photons)
 - If only photons and events are loaded: performs standard photon-event association
+- Parameters marked as optional can be provided via settings file/dict or will use hard-coded defaults

 #### `save_associations()`
 Save association results to disk.